 Quaker pioneer, George Fox, preaching in a British pub c.
 1650

 More organically than by design, simply because a number of Vineyard’s early pioneers emerged from C20th American Quaker churches, so it was that many of these core values came with the pioneers to be sown into the fabric of Vineyard theology and spirituality.
 The vital language in Vineyard of “seeing what the Spirit is doing” and “blessing what the Lord is doing” has its roots in that Quaker soil.
 Similarly, our approach to prayer ministry in which our praying begins with quiet attention, looking and listening before we speak.

 The fact that Vineyard churches don’t speak of “reverends” or “bishops”, “prelates” or “primates”, preferring first names in our movement has its roots in that same egalitarian soil.
-That we encourage every believer to know God personally and to live in the reality of his love, and the Holy Spirit’s guidance and empowerment.
+Similarly, that every believer is encouraged to know God personally and to live in the reality of his love, and the Holy Spirit’s guidance and empowerment.
 Again Vineyard inherited rather than invented these things.

 A Vineyard meeting in the 1980s – John Wimber on keys

 These beliefs, values and experiences are now so much a part of our DNA – and indeed the DNA of many churches and streams across the wider body of Christ – that we may not even notice them.
 Perhaps we automatically simply assume the goodness of these values or just take them as obvious.
 It may not occur to us to see these things as distinctives.
 And I have to say, I love that.
 I love it because it means the goodness of these values and practices has become so embedded across a whole spectrum of the wider church.